An Update on Access to Gender-Affirming Care in Ohio

 Listen to Speaking Queerly

-KYC has a podcst!
+KYC has a podcast!

-Join Mallory Golski (she/her), Isiah Harris (he/they), Daria Johansen (she/her) and Lane Shirrell (they/them) as they explore topics related to the LGBTQIA+ community, including current events, legislation, pop culture and intersectionality.
+Explore topics related to the LGBTQIA+ community, including current events, legislation, pop culture and intersectionality.
 Have a question you want answered or a topic you’d like discussed on Speaking Queerly?
 Email [email protected]. |

 Your Vote MattersLocal elections are important in helping to build safer and more affirming spaces in our communities.